 Applications should demonstrate strong research and writing talents, excellent communication skills, and the inquisitiveness to undertake various research, writing, administrative, and computer projects.
 All interns are paid at the rate of $7.25 per hour.
 Each semester, interns are required to begin on the start date and intern through the end date.

-Spring Internships: Temporary Deadline Extension October 10th
+Spring Internships: Deadline October 1st

 The Heritage Foundation's Spring Intern Program begins in January and ends in early May.
 During the spring term, Heritage accepts approximately 50 interns.
 Interns may work part-time (a minimum of 24 hours per week), to be determined on a case-by-case basis.